nais/doc/content/getting-started/vdi.md

 Follow the [install Docker](https://docs.docker.com/install/)-guide for local testing and development.

 #### Docker on Windows VDI requires virtualization

-To be able to run the Docker daemon that comes with Docker Desktop \(formerly known as Docker For Windows\) in Nav's Windows virtual machine images we need to enable virtualization \(Hyper-V\) in the image.
+To be able to run the Docker daemon that comes with Docker Desktop (formerly known as Docker For Windows) in Nav's Windows virtual machine images we need to enable virtualization (Hyper-V) in the image.

-You can ask to have virtualization enabled in the Slack channel \#tech\_virtualisering.
-You need to provide the name of the virtual machine, which you will find from within the image &gt; Windows &gt; Kontrollpanel &gt; System og sikkerhet &gt; System.
+You can ask to have virtualization enabled in the Slack channel #tech_virtualisering.
+You need to provide the name of the virtual machine, which you will find from within the image > Windows > Kontrollpanel > System og sikkerhet > System.
 Enabling virtualization requires reboot of the image.

-Verify by opening Windows &gt; Aktiver eller deaktiver Windows-funksjoner, find "Hyper-V" and see that all it's checkboxes are enabled.
+Verify by opening Windows > Aktiver eller deaktiver Windows-funksjoner, find "Hyper-V" and see that all it's checkboxes are enabled.

 ## System environment variables